apache/pulsar/site2/website/versioned_docs/version-2.6.0/administration-zk-bk.md

 The minimum configuration changes required in `conf/bookkeeper.conf` are as follows:

 > **Note**
-> The configuration of journalDirectory and ledgerDirectories needs to be considered clearly, and it is very troublesome to change later.
+> The configuration of journalDirectory and ledgerDirectories need to be chosen carefully，as it is very troublesome to change later.

 ```properties
 # Change to point to journal disk mount point